openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

     @staticmethod
     def get_detections_from_video_capture(video_job, video_capture):
         logger.info('[%s] Received video job: %s', video_job.job_name, video_job)
+        # If frame index is not required, you can just loop over video_capture directly
         for frame_idx, frame in enumerate(video_capture):
             for result_track in run_detection_algorithm_on_frame(frame_idx, frame):
+                # Alternatively, while iterating through the video, add tracks to a list.
+When done, return that list.
                 yield result_track
 ```